-Mesothelioma is a cancer that starts in the linings of major organs.
-It has 4 main types.
+Mesothelioma is a rare form of cancer that starts in the lining of the major organs.
+It is linked with exposure to asbestos.
 Most people develop mesothelioma in the lining of their lungs (pleural mesothelioma) or abdomen (peritoneal mesothelioma).
-It can also occur in the heart lining (pericardial mesothelioma) or testicles (testicular mesothelioma).
-There is no cure for any type of mesothelioma, but medical treatments may help you live longer.
+There is no cure for any of the types of mesothelioma, but early diagnosis and treatment may help you live longer.

 What Are the Types of Mesothelioma?